Road 96

-Road 96 is a 2021 adventure role-playing video game developed and published by French studio DigixArt as part of HP's OMEN Presents, with additional publishing support by Plug In Digital.
-The game is set in mid-to-late 1996, within the fictional nation of Petria, an authoritarian country ruled by a harsh dictatorship, undergoing a potentially transformative election season.
+Road 96 is a 2021 adventure game developed and published by French studio DigixArt as part of HP's OMEN Presents, with additional publishing support by Plug In Digital.
+The game is set in mid-to-late 1996 within the fictional nation of Petria, an authoritarian country ruled by a dictatorship undergoing a potentially transformative election season.
 The player controls several teenagers as they attempt to flee the country through Petria's northern border via Road 96.

-Road 96 was released on August 16, 2021 for Microsoft Windows and the Nintendo Switch, and then for the PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on April 14, 2022.
-The game received generally positive reviews upon release.
+Road 96 was released for Nintendo Switch and Windows on 16 August 2021, for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 14 April 2022.
+The game received generally positive reviews from critics upon release.

-A prequel, titled Road 96: Mile 0, is scheduled for an April 2023 release.
+A prequel, titled Road 96: Mile 0, was released in April 2023.

 Gameplay

-Road 96 is an adventure video game played from the first-person perspective.
+Road 96 is an adventure video game played from a first-person perspective.
 The game's campaign has the player assume the role of several teenage hitchhikers attempting to flee the authoritarian nation of Petria without being arrested or killed.
 Each time the player's character succeeds or fails at crossing the border, they assume control of a new teenager attempting to cross the border.
 Each crossing attempt advances the overarching story arc of the campaign, culminating in a finale set on September 9, Petria's election day.
 Decisions made by the player during previous attempts are reflected and referenced during each new attempt.

-The player travels to Petria's northern border by hitchhiking, walking, taking buses, hailing taxis, or stealing cars.
-At various procedurally generated stops along their route, they can explore, salvage for supplies, and interact with various characters.
+The player travels to Petria's northern border by hitchhiking, walking, taking buses, hailing taxis, and stealing cars.
+At various procedurally generated stops along their route, they can explore them, salvage for supplies, and interact with various characters.
 The player manages an energy meter which is depleted by performing certain major actions, and can be restored by eating food or sleeping at designated spots.
-Depleting the meter entirely will cause the player's character to pass out and be arrested.
+Depleting the meter entirely will cause the player's character to pass out and either be arrested, or the player is robbed of all their cash to recover some of the meter.
 The player can purchase services and goods with money they find, earn, salvage, or steal as well.

 During each crossing attempt, the player encounters seven key non-player characters.
 Interactions with these characters can take the form of conversations and minigames that yield special items which unlock bonuses and interaction opportunities carried over from one crossing attempt into the next.
-Every interaction with these key characters reveals more backstory about the setting and the characters themselves, while advancing the game's story arc.
+Every interaction with these key characters reveals more backstory about the setting and the characters themselves while advancing the game's story arc.
 The player is allowed to make choices which influence the main story arc regarding the current election and the lives of the characters they encounter.